RadoslavGeorgiev/ultimate-fields/readme.txt

 This is a complete rewrite of the plugin with renewed interface and various new functions.
 After upgrade, you will be required to migrate your containers to the format of the new version.
 Important: There are no immediate modifications of field values and the old container format will be stored in case you need to revert.

 == Changelog ==

+= 3.0 Bugfix Relase =

+Fixes:

+* A sanitization bug, prevented the options datastore from saving non-scalar values
+* Post-based rules for the `Post_Type` location, both in the UI and in core
+* Even when a repeater was empty, the `while` loop was being entered, which is not the case anymore
+* To improve compatability with "Front-end Editor", revision fields are only provided for existing posts

 = 3.0 =
 3.0 is a complete rewrite of the plugin, which brings a ton of improvements, including but not limited to: